Nissan GT-R (R35) Carbon Ceramic Brakes Upgrade

 Case summary

 The Nissan R35 GT-R utilizes an incredibly strong factory brake foundation.
-For this specific build, a caliper-first upgrade was unnecessary.
-The real objective was improving thermal consistency during repeated hard braking while enhancing the wheel-view appearance behind the spokes.
-The solution: retaining the OEM Brembo multi-piston calipers and upgrading the heavy iron discs to StopFlex carbon-ceramic rotors.
+For this specific build, replacing the calipers was unnecessary.
+The objective was to improve thermal consistency during repeated hard braking while enhancing the wheel-view appearance behind the spokes.
+The solution retained the OEM Brembo multi-piston calipers while upgrading the heavy iron discs to StopFlex carbon-ceramic rotors.

 What usually becomes the limit on a Nissan R35 GT-R

-The R35 GT-R is heavy—weighing around 1,740 kg (3,836 lbs)—and carries massive twin-turbo V6 power.
-The factory 6-piston front and 4-piston rear Brembo calipers provide plenty of initial clamping force.
-For most owners, the first bottleneck is not stopping power, but heat capacity.
+The R35 GT-R is heavy, weighing approximately 1,740 kg (3,836 lbs), and carries massive twin-turbo V6 power.
+The factory 6-piston front and 4-piston rear Brembo calipers provide immense clamping force.
+The primary bottleneck is not stopping power, but heat capacity.

 Upgrade recommendation (Nissan R35 GT-R-specific)

-For an R35 GT-R equipped with OEM steel rotors, the most efficient initial upgrade is carbon-ceramic rotors + matched pads, utilizing the factory Brembo calipers.
-This directly addresses heat saturation and unsprung mass, while immediately upgrading the wheel-view aesthetic.
+For an R35 GT-R originally equipped with steel rotors, the most efficient upgrade path is retaining the factory Brembo calipers.
+Swapping to StopFlex carbon-ceramic rotors and matched pads directly addresses heat saturation, reduces unsprung mass, and immediately brightens the wheel-view aesthetic.

 What we changed and why

-• Kept OEM multi-piston calipers: The factory Brembo units offer excellent structural rigidity.
-There is no engineering need to replace them for this use case.
+• Retained OEM Calipers: Kept the factory 6-piston front and 4-piston rear Brembo units.
+They offer excellent structural rigidity.
+There is no engineering requirement to replace them for this specific thermal upgrade.

 OEM steel vs StopFlex carbon-ceramic (case view)